NIA probing if PDP youth president was actively involved in terror conspiracy case

 NIA arrests PDP youth wing president in terror conspiracy case

 "Today, NIA arrested Waheed ur Rehman Parra in connection with Naveed Babu/Devinder Singh case for supporting Hizbul Mujahideen in conspiracy with the other accused persons," the NIA said in a statement.
-Parra had in fact filed his nomination three days back from Pulwama in Kashmir for the District Development Concil (DDC) polls.
+Parra had in fact filed his nomination three days back from Pulwama in Kashmir for the District Development Council (DDC) polls.

 Singh is alleged to have brought Naveed Babu, Mir Irfan and Rafi Rather from Shopian to Srinagar.
 They set out to Jammu, from where they were planning on going to New Delhi.